 Why do we fail?

-When we fail, it could be for a variety of reasons or for one specific reason.
+When we fail, it could be for a variety of reasons or one specific reason.
 Sometimes it isn’t our fault or it was something we couldn’t have helped, but in some cases, failure or success is entirely in our hands.

-The more general reasons of failure are:
+The more general reasons for failure are:

 Not enough time/not being prepared

 One of the primary reasons we tend to fail is that we have too much to do within a day and too little time to get it done.
 There are work commitments, social obligations, exercise, family and everything else that comes up in your To-Do list.
-When you can’t give enough time to a task or to a relationship, it might be the reason for failing at it.
+When you can’t give enough time to a task or a relationship, it might be the reason for failing at it.